tylerthomasallen/docs/src/includes/ingredients/deep-linked-ads/enable-facebook-ad-partner.md

 #### Enable Facebook as an Ad Partner

 If you haven't enabled Facebook as an Ad Partner on the Branch dashboard follow this section to do so.
+Note that completing this section will result in Branch sending events to Facebook in order to attribute them back to ad campaigns.
+Advanced options for sending events can be found [here](/pages/deep-linked-ads/facebook-ads-faq/#facebook-mmp-event-options).

 1. Navigate to the [Partner Management tab](https://dashboard.branch.io/ads/partner-management){:target="_blank"}.